-Storms in South blamed for 7 deaths, including 3 in Alabama from tornado
+Storms in South blamed for 9 deaths, including 3 in Alabama from tornado

-Powerful storms in parts of the South were being blamed for seven deaths, according to reports Saturday.
+Powerful storms in parts of the South were being blamed for nine deaths, according to reports Saturday.

 Alabama officials reported that three people were killed in a tornado in Pickens County.